• Skip to main content

 Log in early

+Find a quiet and comfortable space for your exam.
+Make sure you let people you are living with know that you are writing an exam.
 Before the start of the online exam, test that your laptop and internet access are working properly.
 Then, at least 15 minutes before the start of your exam, log into the exam platform indicated by your instructor.
 This will give you some time to review any additional exam instructions and be prepared to start your exam when the time begins.
-Please note, you will not be given extra time if you are late.
+Please note, you will not be given extra time if you log in late.

 Report any technical difficulties or major disruptions